 - The recipient's spouse;

-- The recipient's curator;
+- Recipient's curator;

-- The recipient's tutor;
+- Recipient's tutor;

-- The recipient's legal guardian; - The recipient's responsible representative; or - The person to whom the recipient has given representative and mandate authority (also known as power of attorney).
+- Recipient's legal guardian;

+- Recipient's responsible representative; or

+• The person to whom the recipient has given representative and mandate authority (also known as power of attorney).

 Recipients are not permitted to receive PAS while living in a home or property owned, operated, or controlled by an owner, operator, agent, or employee of a licensed provider of long-term care services and providers are prohibited from providing and billing for services under these circumstances.
-Recipients may not live in the home of a direct support worker unless the direct support worker is related by blood or marriage to the recipient.
+Recipients may not live in the home of a direct support worker unless the direct support worker is related by blood or marriage to the recipient (see link for "Who Can Be a Direct Support Worker (DSW flowchart) for PAS and LT-PCS?" in Appendix B of this manual chapter).
 These provisions may be waived with prior written approval by OAAS or its designee on a case-by-case basis.

-Services must be approved by the OAAS regional office or its designee and be prior authorized.
+Services must be approved by the OAAS Regional Office or its designee and be prior authorized.
 In order to bill for these services, the DSW must be with the recipient, be awake, alert and available to respond to the recipient's immediate needs.